jimratliff/GenoMac-user/README.md

 For each user, this repo should be cloned to the user’s home directory at `~/.genomac-user`.

 Launch Terminal.
-Then copy the following code block and paste into Terminal:
+Then copy the following code block and paste into iTerm:
 ```shell
 mkdir -p ~/.genomac-user
 cd ~/.genomac-user